rohanrav/ImageRepo/README.md

 # ImageRepo

 ImageRepo is an Image Repository service, where users can buy and sell images easily.

-The site is currently running at the link:
+The site is currently running at the link: https://image-repo-react.herokuapp.com/

+This application was built with React, Redux, Express, Node, MongoDB, and AWS S3.

 ## Description

 When users visit the site, they will be prompted to register or login using Facebook.
 Once authenticated, users can buy images posted by other users and upload and sell their own images.

 See the screenshots below: